Connect with us

 “In the fractured America of today, the audience is going to be fractured in how they listen to that story,” Anfinson said.

-The Laura Plantation, situated between New Orleans and Baton Rouge, was the first of its kind in the South that highlighted the lives of enslaved people when it opened in 1994.
-Operations Jay Schexnaydre said many other plantations have followed suit since then.
+The Laura Plantation, situated between New Orleans and Baton Rouge, was the first museum of its kind in the South that highlighted the lives of enslaved people when it opened in 1994.
+Operations manager Jay Schexnaydre said many other plantations have followed suit since then.

-The Laura Plantation prides itself on taking guests through the house, grounds and slave quarters, to some other plantations that keep visitors in “the big house.”
+The Laura Plantation prides itself on taking guests through the house, grounds and slave quarters, compared to some other plantations that keep visitors in “the big house.”
 Some plantations still choose to showcase the grandeur of Antebellum homes on plantation tours, focusing on antique furniture and portraits.

 “What people are interested in is the truth,” Schexnaydre said.